Social Security Calculator

 Is the Social Security system forcing retirees into a life of poverty?

 Here is another way to look at this...
-At 4%, to withdraw $1300 per month for 14 years, a person needs $167000 in their account.
-This median-income worker could have retired at that payout in 1991, at age 26!
-Social Security made him work for 41 more years to get the same payout.
+At 5% interest, to withdraw $1,883 per month for 14 years, a person needs $227,000 in their account.
+This median-income worker could have retired at that payout in 1995, at age 38!
+Social Security made them work for 29 more years to get the same payout.

 We've all heard the argument, "Yeah, but it's too risky.
 What if the market crashes?"
 Well, let's say the market does crash, and loses 50% of its value the year you want to retire.
 That is not likely, but could happen.
 Where would you be?
-Even in that worst case, you are still better off than with Social Security.
-And, historically, the market has usually recaptured much of the loss soon after a crash.
-Also, let's not forget that Social Security is the world's biggest Ponzi scheme.
+Even in that worst case, you are still better off than you would be under Social Security.
+And, historically, the market has usually recaptured much of the loss in just a few years after a crash.
+Also, let's not forget that Social Security is the world's biggest Ponzi scheme, as contributions made today are going directly to pay benefits for today's retirees.
+There is no trust fund; it is a pay-as-you-go system.
 It is unsustainable, and future generations will pay more to get less.
-All Ponzi schemes eventually crash.
+Social Security's own actuaries tell us that if taxes are not raised, benefits will have to be cut by 2034.

 NOTE: The Social Security Act of 1935 originally promised, "You and your employer will each pay 3 cents on each dollar you earn, up to $3,000 a year.
 That is the most you will ever pay".
 Of course, that promise was not kept.
 Click here to read the original Social Security I.S.C.
 9 pamphlet, distributed to all workers in 1936.